The Sonos Beam (Gen 1) vs Sonos Beam (Gen 2): Your Questions Answered

 One thing that surprised us during our testing was the increased clarity of vocal performance when comparing Sonis Beam Gen 2 vs Sonos Beam Gen 1.
 This does make a notable improvement as vocals are at the heart of storytelling in film and TV.

-This new change doesn’t overpower the rest of the performance but just adds an extra layer to your viewing experience even when watching standard Dolby Digital content.
+This change doesn’t overpower the rest of the performance but just adds an extra layer to your viewing experience even when watching standard Dolby Digital content.

-Will I need a Sub and/or Rear Speakers?
+Will I Need a Sub and/or Rear Speakers?

 SHOP SONOS SUB G3

-SHOP BEAM, SUB & SL BUNDLE
+SHOP BEAM, SUB MINI & ERA 100s

-SHOP SONOS ONE SL BUNDLE
+SHOP SONOS ERA 100 BUNDLE

 Does the Beam Gen 2 look the same as the Beam Gen 1?